slamice/wri/hipsters/chapter09.md

 I thought I'd dillute my shock with Michael, but that's not what happened.

 A coffee excuse could work, but when I approached his desk he was hunched over it, in such a deep forboding mood.
-His fingers heavily smashed on the keys to a black and white screen.
-Frustrated with the speed fo his computer, he stripped down his workplace completely to barely anything.
+His fingers heavily smashed down on each key to a black and white screen messed with text.
+It was a clear sign of frustration to remove all the syntactical sugar, the rainbow of colors that highlighted special parts of the code to aid in development.
+He stripped down his workplace completely to barely anything to make it run faster.
+I then noticed, besides his jacket, he threw all his notes out in desperation.

-I was seconds away from him before, in a rage, he erected himself furiously to the ceiling and tore the laptop from its cords.
+I was seconds away before tapping him on either shoulder but, in a rage, he erected himself furiously to the ceiling and tore the laptop from its cords.
 He slammed it on the desk again and again, spitting out fuckword after fuckword.
-A few peices of it flew out, and neighboring cubicles stared at him in confusion.
+A few peices of the machine and his curses flew out to the floor, and neighboring cubicle-ers stared at him in confusion.
 He walked out miserable right by me to the exit.
 His laptop lay in a mildly unpleasant electronic heap, a box with a broken frame.

-I thought briefly about following him but no one did.
-We looked at eachother, mulled over the scene again.
+I thought briefly about following him but no one else did.
+The entire office looked at eachother, mulling over the scene again.
 Slowly the sounds of typing started up again, and they forgot it.